A stochastic agent-based extension of the GSM2 model for particle therapy: cell-cycle dynamics, dose-rate dependence, and fractionation effects: Introduction

 In conventional photon radiotherapy, the linear-quadratic (LQ) model remains the dominant framework for describing cell survival and guiding clinical dose prescription and fractionation \cite{mcmahon2018linear, fowler1989linear}.
 While the LQ model is well supported empirically and computationally convenient, it is phenomenological in nature: its parameters $\alpha$ and $\beta$ are fitted to experimental survival data and do not derive from an explicit description of the underlying damage and repair processes.
 In particle therapy, the situation is further complicated by the strong dependence of biological effectiveness on particle type, energy, and LET, which the LQ model cannot account for without modification.
 RBE-weighted dose models, such as the Microdosimetric Kinetic Model (MKM) and its variants, are widely used in clinical practice to estimate cell survival and prescribe biologically equivalent doses \cite{Inaniwa2018SMK, bellinzona2021linking}.
 These models extend the LQ framework to account for the increased effectiveness of high-LET radiation, but they still rely on averaged quantities and deterministic assumptions, and are not designed to capture the stochastic, cell-level dynamics that govern radiation response in heterogeneous tissues.

 A central source of this heterogeneity is the variability in radiosensitivity across the cell population, arising from differences in cell-cycle phase, intrinsic repair capacity, and local microenvironmental conditions.
 Among these, oxygenation plays a particularly important role.
-Molecular oxygen is a potent radiosensitiser, and in its presence, radiation-induced free radicals are chemically fixed into stable DNA lesions, amplifying the biological damage.
-Conversely, hypoxic cells, which are common in the poorly vascularised cores of solid tumours, are substantially more radioresistant than their well-oxygenated counterparts, a phenomenon quantified through the oxygen enhancement ratio (OER) \cite{chang2021oxygen, Scifoni2013}.
-This represents a significant challenge for radiotherapy, as hypoxic tumour regions may receive a physically adequate dose yet respond poorly due to reduced biological effectiveness.
-High-LET radiation, such as carbon ions, partially mitigates this effect, since the OER decreases with increasing LET, making heavy-ion therapy particularly advantageous for hypoxic, radioresistant tumours \cite{Sokol2023CarbonHypoxia}.
-Beyond oxygenation, further heterogeneity arises from the spatial variation of cell-cycle phase across the tumour volume, from the coexistence of cell populations with different proliferative capacities, and from stochastic variability in the number and distribution of radiation-induced lesions at the single-cell level.
-Capturing this multi-layered heterogeneity and its consequences for treatment outcome requires models that resolve the biological state of individual cells explicitly, rather than relying on population averages.
-This challenge is addressed in detail in \cite{battestini2026ntcp}, where a mechanistic framework for TCP and NTCP prediction is developed that accounts for a broad range of physical and tissue environmental conditions, including oxygenation heterogeneity and cell-to-cell variability in radiosensitivity.
+Molecular oxygen is a potent radiosensitizer, and in its presence, radiation-induced free radicals are chemically fixed into stable DNA lesions, amplifying the biological damage.
+Conversely, hypoxic cells, which are common in the poorly vascularised cores of solid tumors, are substantially more radioresistant than their well-oxygenated counterparts, a phenomenon quantified through the oxygen enhancement ratio (OER) \cite{chang2021oxygen, Scifoni2013}.
+This represents a significant challenge for radiotherapy, as hypoxic tumor regions may receive a physically adequate dose yet respond poorly due to reduced biological effectiveness.
+High-LET radiation, such as carbon ions, partially mitigates this effect, since the OER decreases with increasing LET, making heavy-ion therapy particularly advantageous for hypoxic, radioresistant tumors \cite{Sokol2023CarbonHypoxia}.
+Beyond oxygenation, further heterogeneity arises from the spatial variation of cell-cycle phase across the tumor volume, from the coexistence of cell populations with different proliferative capacities, and from stochastic variability in the number and distribution of radiation-induced lesions at the single-cell level.
+Capturing this multi-layered heterogeneity and its consequences for treatment outcomes requires models that explicitly resolve the biological state of individual cells, rather than relying on population averages.
+This challenge is addressed in detail in \cite{battestini2026ntcp}, where a mechanistic framework for TCP and NTCP prediction is developed to account for a broad range of physical and tissue-environmental conditions, including oxygenation heterogeneity and cell-to-cell variability in radiosensitivity.